leek-dn/antimatterPortal/README.md

 * Drop the save as file
 * click on the button (with the text) and a file selection screen will open.
 Select your save file that you previously saved
 * click on the small bar that says click here first if you want to paste your save and paste your save (twice).
 * open cookieclicker and go to options.
-Then click on the export settings.
+Then click on the `export save` button.
 A popup is displayed with your save as text selected.
 Now drag the text to somewhere on the page.
-You might try this multiple times but it works neverteless.
+You might try this multiple times but it works in the end.

 It is also possible to upload your adb backup file to patch that one instead of the internal one.
 However there may not be much use case on that.
 Uploading the backup file can be done by dragging or submitting as well.
 Pasting or dragging the contents might result in a malformed document and might not work.